-For a film about music and musicians, the soundtrack to Her Smell is less about the songs, and more about the chanting, stomping fans out in front of the stage – in love with Becky Something, and furious with her at the same time.
+For a film about music and musicians, the soundtrack to Her Smell is less the songs, and more the chanting, stomping fans out in front of the stage – in love with Becky Something, and furious with her at the same time.

 Becky (a riveting Elisabeth Moss), lead singer with punk rock band Something She, is an artist, a mother, a victim of a voracious industry, an addict, and also a messy, grubby, great big pain in the arse.

 Alex Ross Perry’s film is about person vs persona, and what happens when the person can’t cope and retreats into a shell that is meant to protect but often sends them into oblivion.
 It’s hard to tell whether the sparkles on Becky’s face are glitter or light-reflecting tears.